 We can also add a north arrow, which we can add using the function

 location of the arrow within this function.
-I place a 4-star arrow on
+We place a 4-star arrow on

 the bottom right of the map.